-No, you cannot simply flip an existing front-loaded plan for an alley-loaded home, says design firm Housing Design Matters.
-The resulting streetscape from alley-loaded homes creates a more community-centric, pleasing appearance because facades are not interrupted by garages.
-Housing Design Matters says it’s important to remember seven key points when designing an alley-loaded community, three-car garages, rooms over the garage, the water heater, primary bedroom, private outdoor space, build to line, and egress from the garage.
+No, you can't simply flip an existing front-loaded plan for an alley-loaded home, says Housing Design Matters.
+The resulting streetscape from alley-loaded homes creates a more community-centric, pleasing appearance because facades aren't interrupted by garages.
+Housing Design Matters says it’s important to remember seven key points when designing an alley-loaded community: three-car garages, rooms over the garage, the water heater, primary bedroom, private outdoor space, build to line, and egress from the garage.
 Private outdoor spaces are big hits with buyers, so it’s important to ensure the backyard has covered and uncovered areas.

 BUILD TO LINE